bbbottle/zjh.im/README.md

 zjh.im render zjh's [personal site](https://zjh.im).

 ## Install
 zjh.im use [Github Packages](https://docs.github.com/en/packages/learn-github-packages/about-github-packages) as package hosting service.
+> To download and install packages from a repository, your token must have the read:packages scope, and your user account must have read permissions for the repository.

 `npm install @bbbottle/zjh.im` or `yarn add @bbbottle/zjh.im`
 ## Usage